| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 between two countries sharing a common currency is triple that of

+comparable countries that maintain their own currencies.
 Polls, meantime, indicate that average citizens are open to the

 idea, too.
 "Everybody in these countries knows they can easily wake